On bounded ratios of minors of totally positive matrices: Properties of the primitive ratios

 Now, we express all primitive vectors as linear combinations of vectors from the set $B_{n}$.
-Observe, that all primitive vectors containing nonzero coordinate with $n$ consecutive crosses are already in the set $B_{n}$.
-All other primitive vectors are involved in at least one relation of type $v_{1}-v_{2}=v_{3}-v_{4}$.
+Observe, that all primitive vectors containing a nonzero coordinate corresponding to a cyclically dense Pl\"ucker coordinate are already in the set $B_{n}$.
+All other primitive vectors are involved in at least one relation of type $v_{1}-v_{2}=v_{3}-v_{4}$ of the kind described in Lemma \ref{lm:ind}